-The Company has appointed 13 Directors, three of which are external Directors, and five Audit & Supervisory Board Members, three of which are outside Audit & Supervisory Board Members.
+The Company has appointed 13 Directors, three of which are external Directors, and five Audit & Supervisory Board Members.
 The Company has filed notice of all six external Officers, constituting at least one-third of all Officers, as independent Officers with the securities exchange where the Company is listed.
 External Directors participate in decision making as members of the Board of Directors and are expected to monitor and supervise the performance of Executive Officers' work duties from an independent perspective on the basis of their knowledge and experience, and outside Audit & Supervisory Board Members are expected to strictly audit the performance of Directors' work duties from an independent perspective on the basis of their knowledge and experience.